 Today, most islanders and visitors think of Nantucket and historic preservation simultaneously—but the reality is that the historic fabric of the island is being destroyed every day.
 Nantucket’s success as a summer resort poses a threat to its historic resources, with homes being insensitively renovated with little regard to preserving their interior character.
 The Nantucket Preservation Trust, as a steward and advocate of the island’s rich architectural heritage, aims to further preservation education and the protection of Nantucket’s historic resources.

-Register for the 2017 Nantucket Preservation Symposium to discover firsthand the reasons why Nantucket Island was recently named the “best island in the world” by National Geographic Travel including: the island’s conservation lands, award winning beaches, five-star restaurants, one of a kind local shops, and most importantly the historic architecture.
+Register for the 2018 Nantucket Preservation Symposium Workshop to discover firsthand the reasons why Nantucket Island was recently named the “best island in the world” by National Geographic Travel including: the island’s conservation lands, award winning beaches, five-star restaurants, one of a kind local shops, and most importantly the historic architecture.

 Click this icon above the map to find locations for: